30 Best Online Master’s in School Counseling Programs (2026)

 Program Overview:

-This program is unique because the core Counselor Education master’s program has both a school counseling and a student affairs and college counseling specialization characteristics that place it in the top 5 programs on our list.
+This program is unique because the core Counselor Education master’s offers two distinct specializations — School Counseling and Student Affairs & College Counseling — sharing a common 45-credit clinical foundation before each track diverges.
 The core 45 credits are focused on general mental health counseling, including coursework in group counseling, individual therapy techniques, foundations of counseling, and others.
 Students who choose either the school counseling or college counseling track will also have coursework in career development and planning, working in K-12 settings, and other topics related to either issues specific to a college student demographic or a traditional K-12 setting.
 The internship and practicum also reflect the specific track chosen, with college counseling students pursuing internships at institutions of higher education and school counseling students gaining their hands-on experience at K-12 schools.

 Key Highlights: